Learning Actionable Counterfactual Explanations in Large State Spaces: Limitations and Ethical Considerations

 \section{Limitations and Ethical Considerations}

 The decision-maker must have access to data on instances of agents and their corresponding optimal CFEs to train the proposed data-driven CFE generators.
-Although this level of access mitigates some information access challenges, such as needing at least query access to the classifier and representative prediction training data or having an exhaustive list of actions and the associated costs, obtaining historical agent–CFE data may still pose significant challenges.
+Although this level of access mitigates some information access challenges, such as needing at least query access to the classifier and representative prediction training data or having an exhaustive list of actions and the associated costs, obtaining a historical agent–CFE dataset may still pose significant challenges.
 Future research could investigate techniques like federated learning and secure multi-party computation to facilitate collaborative training of robust CFE generators under varied privacy and data access constraints.

+While our proposed data-driven CFE generators are agnostic to the underlying classification model, the proposed single-agent hl-continuous CFE generators rely on linear classifiers.
+Although the linear models may not always be optimal, they can outperform non-linear models in some contexts \citep{Wainer2016}.
+When non-linear classifiers are preferred, one practical alternative is to approximate them by linear models (e.g., \citep{Bshouty2012, li2015minmaxkernels, shalizi2020lecture8, Liu2021}), enabling CFE generation with the proposed single-agent CFE generator.
+Extending the generator to produce exact CFEs for non-linear models in a scalable and computationally efficient manner remains a challenging but promising avenue for future research.

-Our formulations of hl-continuous and hl-discrete CFEs restrict them to being defined as a set of actions.
+Additionally, our formulations of hl-continuous and hl-discrete CFEs restrict them to being defined as a set of actions.
 More generally, one could consider settings where the order of actions matters, such as where a CFE corresponds to an optimal policy for an agent in a deterministic Markov decision process (MDP).
-Even more generally, one could consider actions whose effects are stochastic, and a CFE then corresponds to an optimal policy for the agent in a general MDP.
+Further, one could consider actions whose effects are stochastic, and a CFE then corresponds to an optimal policy for the agent in a general MDP.

-The proposed approaches to CFE generation are closely related to data-driven algorithm design.
-As a result, ethical concerns related to data-driven algorithms, for example, potentially propagating and exacerbating biases in historical agent–CFE data and the potential for flawed resource allocation, might apply to our proposed CFE generators.
+Since the proposed approaches to data-driven CFE generation are closely related to data-driven algorithm design, ethical concerns related to data-driven algorithms, e.g., potentially propagating and exacerbating biases in historical agent–CFE data and the potential for flawed resource allocation, might apply to our proposed CFE generators.
 Future research should investigate these ethical implications in greater depth.